dannsam/xenko-docs/manual/graphics/lights-and-shadows/light-shafts.md

 Alternatively, use multiple bounding volumes.
 To do this:

 1. Create additional bounding volume(s) and position them to cover the area where you want to create light shafts.
+Make sure the bounding volumes don't overlap (light shafts in overlapping areas are extra-bright).

 2. In the **light shaft component properties**, make sure **separate bounding volumes** is enabled.